TallesFaria/Voxus/README.md

 ### Time to complete Task ###

 * Task 1: SSR + CRUD = 10h
-    Suport for CRUD operations + Server Side Rendering
+    Support for CRUD operations + Server-Side Rendering

 * Task 2: API + OAUTH = 8h
     Suport for OAuth - gmail

 * Task 3: More Complex Tasks: 3h
-    Description: ok, priority: ok, user that submitted task: ok
+    Description: ok, priority: ok, a user has submitted a task: ok
 * Task 4: Done: 1h
-    Users can mark task as done - register the user
+    Users can mark a task as done - register the user

 * Task 5:
-    Suport only single upload -
+    Support only single upload -
-    I came up with a solution for multiple input but I since I had problem with creating my on account on Amazon S3 and yesterday I the one was using belongs from my friend and he changed his password so I am unable to continue on.
+    I came up with a solution for multiple inputs

-    Yet some possible solution, which need testing, is on the branch multipleUpload.
+    Yet some possible solution, which needs testing, is on the branch multipleUpload.

-    When Done task is indexed on Elastic Search.
+    When a Done task is indexed on Elastic Search.

 ### Features ###
 * Click on the task to change their status